What is a Knox-Box or Key-Box and how do I order one?

 CAFA also offers a low cost alternative for residential properties.

-You can purchase a small Key-Safe from CAFA to place your keys in.
+You can purchase a small Key-Box from CAFA to place your keys in.
 CAFA secures

-your keys in the Key-Safe and in case of an emergency we can gain access to your
+your keys in the Key-Box and in case of an emergency we can gain access to your

 property without forced entry damage or delay.
 This is a great option for senior

-citizens who may be unable to unlock their door in case of a medical or for
+citizens who may be unable to unlock their door in case of a medical emergency or for

-anyone with fire alarm systems so that we can check the residence when the
+anyone with fire alarm systems so that we can check the residence and reset the

 homeowner is away.
-CAFA will also install the Key-Safe for you at no charge.
+CAFA will install the Key-Box for you at no charge.
+To

 do I order a Reflective Address Sign?

-help save your life or someone you love.
-Your sign is available in
+address signs which may help save your life or someone you love.
+Signs are available in

 with white or yellow